logologologo

 Lustig & Wickert is a Chicago area law firm with a core practice in business law, corporate law, employment law and commercial litigation.
 We represent small to medium sized corporations, partnerships and limited liability companies.

-Disclaimer: This website is maintained by Lustig & Wickert, P.C. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
+Disclaimer: This website is maintained by Lustig & Wickert, PLLC. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
 The information you obtain at this site is not, nor is it intended to be, legal advice upon which you should rely or act.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, P.C. and the user or browser.
+Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, PLLC. and the user or browser.
 You should not send any confidential information to us until and unless a formal attorney-client relationship has been established.
 If you would like to discuss your concerns call us at 847.509.9090 or contact us by email at Info@Lustiglaw.com.

 Today’s Growth Consultant of Minooka, Illinois, Sued By New Zealand Investor

 CHICAGO – Dec.
 24, 2019 – PRLog — NZQ Investments Limited, a New Zealand corporation, has filed a lawsuit against Today’s Growth Consultant, Inc., an Illinois corporation.
-The lawsuit was filed on December 20, 2019, in The United States District Court For The Northern District of Illinois as Case No. 19-cv-8346.
-The Complaint alleges that NZQ and Today’s Growth Consultant entered into an agreement in 2017 under which Today`Growth Consultant promised to acquire and operate a revenue generating website for NZQ Investment in exchange a cash investment by NQZ Investment.
-The parties then entered into a Release Agreement on November 19, 2019 to resolve a dispute regarding Today’s Growth Consultant’s performance under the earlier agreement.
+The lawsuit was filed on December 20, 2019, in The United States District Court for The Northern District of Illinois as Case No. 19-cv-8346.
+The Complaint alleges that NZQ and Today’s Growth Consultant entered into an agreement in 2017 under which Today’s Growth Consultant promised to acquire and operate a revenue generating website for NZQ Investment in exchange a cash investment by NQZ Investment.
+The parties then entered into a Release Agreement on November 19, 2019, to resolve a dispute regarding Today’s Growth Consultant’s performance under the earlier agreement.
 NZQ alleges that Today’s Growth Consultant breached the second agreement by failing to make required payments under the Release and seeks to recover $240,020.62.

-Disclaimer: This website is maintained by Lustig & Wickert, P.C. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
+Disclaimer: This website is maintained by Lustig & Wickert, PLLC. which produces this blog to provide general information about itself as well as general news about business law and commercial litigation.
 The information you obtain at this site is not, nor is it intended to be, legal advice upon which you should rely or act.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
-Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, P.C. and the user or browser.
+Use of and access to this website does not create an attorney-client relationship between Lustig & Wickert, PLLC. and the user or browser.
 You should not send any confidential information to us until and unless a formal attorney-client relationship has been established.
 If you would like to discuss your concerns call us at 847.509.9090 or contact us by email at Info@Lustiglaw.com.

 Oral LLC Operating Agreements Are Now Enforceable – Be Careful

 This means that two or more people may decide one day that they had orally entered into an operating agreement even before the Articles of Organization of the company were filed.
-The terms and conditions of such an oral operating agreement would then be subject to each persons understanding of the agreement based upon memories that fade with time.
+The terms and conditions of such an oral operating agreement would then be subject to each person’s understanding of the agreement based upon memories that fade with time.

 A second problem arises if and when a new person gets admitted as a member.
 The amended Limited Liability Company Act provides that a new member is deemed to assent to the existing operating agreement.
 If the existing operating agreement is oral, what terms and conditions has the new member agreed to?